 Use the public access drinking water database to find information about water systems in Kentucky excluding bottled water and semipublic water systems.
-Questions regarding the drinking water database should be directed to Jerry Pike or Natalie Bruner at 502-564-3410.
+Questions regarding the drinking water database should be directed to Jerry Pike at 502-564-3410.

 List of drinking water acronyms and their definitions